Photo:

 Cost: Free

-Celebrate Holi by learning some basic dance steps from dance group, Rhythms of India, after they perform traditional and contemporary Punjab dances.
-Find the beat at the Bothell Library.
+Celebrate Holi by learning some basic steps from the Rhythms of India dance group after they perform traditional and contemporary Punjab dances.
+Find the beat at the Kingsgate or Bothell library.

 Festival of Color — Holi